Algorithms / Subset Enumeration Bitmask

 Least You Need to Know: Bitmask Subset Enumeration and Used-Set State

-Enumerating masks from `0` to `2^n - 1` gives every subset of an `n`-element set.
+Enumerating masks from 0 to 2^n - 1 gives every subset of an n-element set.
 Interviews use this for subset generation, used-element state, and small-state dynamic programming where each bit records a chosen item.

-The least you need to know
+Least you need to know

-- The zero mask is the empty set and a full low-bit mask is the whole set.
+2^npossible subsets, so enumeration is feasible only for smalln. - The zero mask is the empty set and a full low-bit mask is the whole set.

 - Bitmask states also represent which elements have already been used in permutation or DP problems.